These Are the 10 Best Performing Trading Inverse Debt Funds

 ProShares UltraPro Short 20+ Year Trs (TTT, 30%)

 ProShares UltraPro Short 20+ Year Treasury (NYMARKET:TTT) aims to achieve daily investment results that are in line with three times the inverse of the daily performance of the ICE U.S. Treasury 20+ Year Bond Index.
 This ETF has returned over 74% year to date, and it has more than $380 million in total assets.
-The top two holdings of the fund are: United States Treasury Bills 0.01% and United States Treasury Bills.7 Defense Stocks to Buy as Global Tensions Continue to Grow
+The top two holdings of the fund are: United States Treasury Bills 0.01% and United States Treasury Bills.7 Retail Stocks That May Still Ring the Register

 .